Edit Content

 You may be wondering what type of doctor you should see.
 That really depends.
 Many primary care doctors treat incontinence and can be a good starting point, but for advanced treatment (especially if you are considering something like surgery), a urologist may be the better bet.
 Here is a breakdown of some common specialties that treat incontinence.
 Read through these and think about your own situation and treatment needs to determine the best option for you.

-FAMILY MEDICINE/PRIMARY CARE PHYSICIAN.
+FAMILY MEDICINE/PRIMARY CARE PHYSICIAN

-These doctors specialize in managing problems with the male and female urinary tract, and male reproductive organs.
-Most urologists are surgeons, and many may specialize further in a sub-specialty, such as pediatrics, female urology or gynecology.
+These doctors specialize in managing problems with the male and female urinary tract and male reproductive organs.
+Most urologists are surgeons, and many may specialize further in a sub-specialty, such as pediatrics, female urology, or gynecology.

 An OB-GYN who has advanced training in pelvic floor dysfunction in women.
 Women with stress urinary incontinence or pelvic organ prolapse are often referred to a urogynecologist for treatment.

-PHYSICAL THERAPIST.
+PHYSICAL THERAPIST

-Physical Therapists, or “PTs” that focus on women’s health often treat pelvic floor disorders, which cover a wide range of problems such as incontinence, pelvic pain, pelvic organ prolapse, or joint pain.
+Physical Therapists, or “PTs” who focus on women’s health often treat pelvic floor disorders, which cover a wide range of problems such as incontinence, pelvic pain, pelvic organ prolapse, or joint pain.
 The focus of physical therapy is to strengthen and relax the muscles of the pelvic floor and to design physical activity programs that help the patient in these areas.

 A Gynecologist specializes in the reproductive health of women.
 Some gynecologists have special training in diagnosing and treating urinary incontinence and prolapse (often urogynecologists).

-A gastroenterologist is a doctor that has received special training in managing diseases related to the gastrointestinal tract and liver.
+A gastroenterologist is a doctor who has received special training in managing diseases related to the gastrointestinal tract and liver.
 They study how materials move through the stomach, how they digest and absorb into the body, and then how they are removed as waste from the system.
-Gastroenterologists typically treat colon cancer, GERD (heartburn), hemorrhoids, bloody stool, ulcers, gallbladder issues, Irritable Bowel Syndrome (IBS) and pancreatitis.
-You will typically be referred to a Gastroenterologist by your FP or internist if you experience any abnormalities related to your stools, or digestion, including blood in your stool, difficulty swallowing or abdominal pain.
+Gastroenterologists typically treat colon cancer, GERD (heartburn), hemorrhoids, bloody stool, ulcers, gallbladder issues, Irritable Bowel Syndrome (IBS), and pancreatitis.
+You will typically be referred to a Gastroenterologist by your FP or internist if you experience any abnormalities related to your stools, or digestion, including blood in your stool, difficulty swallowing, or abdominal pain.
 Additionally, many men and women over 50 receive screening for colon cancer from a gastroenterologist.

-A dietitian is a health care professional that treats nutritional problems in patients.
-They typically work with both sick and healthy people to formulate food and nutrition plans for patients based on their conditions, and help them incorporate them into their lifestyle.
+A dietitian is a healthcare professional that treats nutritional problems in patients.
+They typically work with both sick and healthy people to formulate food and nutrition plans for patients based on their conditions and help them incorporate them into their lifestyle.
 Dietitians may be helpful to patients looking to modify their food intake to avoid bladder irritants.

 Once you’ve determined the best doctor to see for your incontinence, it’s time to make an appointment!
 Use the NAFC Specialist Locator to find a doctor near you and call them today.
 You’ll be that much closer to managing and treating your symptoms.